CoThings-App/cothings/README.md

 **Phoenix:** `1.4.16`

 ## Release the app with a docker container

-- Create `.env` file in the root folder of the project or `mv .env.example .env` and set the environment variables as needed.
+1. Create `.env` file in the root folder of the project or `mv .env.example .env` and set the environment variables as needed.
 Here's some explanation of some environment values.

-...`SECRET_KEY_BASE` is an unique key to sign in your cookie and session, to not save it plain.
+ ⋅⋅⋅`SECRET_KEY_BASE` is an unique key to sign in your cookie and session, to not save it plain.
 Keep it secret!
 Don't commit it.
 You should generate your own by using mix command `mix phx.gen.secret`

-...`DATABASE_URL` is pretty clear.
+⋅⋅⋅`DATABASE_URL` is pretty clear.
 Should be something like this `ecto://db_user:db_password@db_hostname/coliving_prod`

-...`POOL_SIZE` Your database's connection pool size
+⋅⋅⋅`POOL_SIZE` Your database's connection pool size

-...`HOST` Your app's domain.
+⋅⋅⋅`HOST` Your app's domain.
 You need it in order to confirm the handshaking between clients.

- ...`APP_TITLE` "CoThings" is the default app title however feel free to  change the app's title, but you need to keep the credits at the bottom acccording to the license.
+⋅⋅⋅`APP_TITLE` "CoThings" is the default app title however feel free to  change the app's title, but you need to keep the credits at the bottom acccording to the license.

- ...`ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
+ ⋅⋅⋅`ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
 To access the rooms management the url is `/rooms`

-- Update your database settings in `docker-compose.yml` file.
+2. Update your database settings in `docker-compose.yml` file.

-- Build the image `docker build -t cothings .` Please note that, since out `Dockerfile` use multistage build, you will need Docker version 17.05 or later.
+3. Build the image `docker build -t cothings .` Please note that, since out `Dockerfile` use multistage build, you will need Docker version 17.05 or later.

-- Now run the application `docker-compose up -d`
+4. Now run the application `docker-compose up -d`

-- See the logs `docker-compose logs` to confirm your `hostname` is written in the logs.
+5. See the logs `docker-compose logs` to confirm your `hostname` is written in the logs.

-⚠️ Once you've released and ran the app on production, you need to run migration.
+6. ⚠️ Once you've released and ran the app on production, you need to run migration.
 Run the following command.

 `docker exec -it {container_name} bash bin/coliving eval Coliving.Release.migrate`